Involving Families and Advocates in Person-Centred Care: Co-Production That Builds Trust

 1. Who I want involved: names/roles; what they help with; how to contact; what not to share.

-2. How we’ll communicate: preferred language and format; visual/BSL/translation; meeting length and time of day.
+2. How we’ll communicate: preferred language and format; visual/BSL/translation; meeting length and best time of day.

-4. How we’ll decide: consent first; capacity if needed; best-interest if required; advocate involvement triggers; least restrictive option; review date.
+4. How we’ll decide: consent first; capacity if needed; best interests if required; advocate triggers; least restrictive option; review date.

-• About Me + Circle of Support: a one-page profile with relationships and roles.
+• About Me + Circle of Support: a one-page profile with relationships, roles and boundaries.

 • Meeting summaries: plain English/easy-read; actions, owners, due dates; sent within five working days.